Colin Bailey (engineer): Recognition

+Bailey was elected a Fellow of the Royal Academy of Engineering in 2012.

+Bailey was award the Philip Thomas Medal from the University of Edinburgh in 2014 for ‘sustained contributions to fire safety science’.

 In 2018, Bailey was awarded an Honorary Professorship by Northwestern Polytechnical University (NPU) in China.

 Bailey was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to engineering.

+In 2024, Colin Bailey received an Outstanding Contribution award for his work in the field of social mobility from the UK Social Mobility Awards, an initiative created by the charity Making the Leap, which recognizes and celebrates the achievements of organizations and individuals across the UK in advancing social mobility.

 Controversies and criticism

 2020 Coronavirus Job Retention Scheme

-Bailey was leading Queen Mary University of London during the Coronavirus pandemic in 2020 when the students’ union claimed that it had refused to allow them to access the UK government's Coronavirus Job Retention Scheme (CJRS) to claim more than their actual wage bill.
+Bailey was leading Queen Mary University of London during the Coronavirus pandemic in 2020 when the students' union claimed that it had refused to allow them to access the UK government's Coronavirus Job Retention Scheme (CJRS) to claim more than their actual wage bill.
 The University responded by indicating that the students' union was in fact prohibited by government guidelines from being able to claim more than their actual wage bill from the CJRS and that the University had committed to making sure that student workers were paid their expected wages.
 Students disagreed that this was an accurate representation of the guidelines.

 Graphene shareholdings

 Bailey is reported to have held substantial shareholdings in graphene-related companies that have led to accusations of potential conflicts of interest with his university administration roles.
-In 2016, the Sunday Times reported that Bailey had taken shares in Graphene Lighting, a spin-off from a company (BGT Materials) that held contracts with the National Graphene Institute during Bailey's time as deputy vice chancellor at the University of Manchester.
-Bailey denied that there had ever been a conflict of interest, and had resigned his directorships in the companies by December 2015.
+In 2016, The Sunday Times reported that Bailey had taken shares in Graphene Lighting, a spin-off from a company (BGT Materials) that held contracts with the National Graphene Institute during Bailey's time as deputy vice-chancellor at the University of Manchester.
+Bailey denied that there had ever been a conflict of interest, and as reported in Nature in 2016, Bailey had become involved in the firm’s operations as a director, shareholder, and then chair of the company with the university’s permission, and had resigned his directorships in the companies by December 2015.

 In 2022, the University and College Union branch at Queen Mary University of London alleged that Bailey had not declared shareholdings in BGT Materials and Graphene Security in the university's register of interests, leading to the potential for a conflict of interest.
 A subsequent investigation by Queen Mary found there was no conflict of interest, with Companies House data showing that the shares have no financial value.